TheCuteOwl/Feds.lol-Accounts-Creator/README.md

 Don't forget to star if you like this project !

 This Python script is designed to automate the account generation process on the Feds.lol platform.
 It leverages the Feds.lol API to register accounts, update profile details, and establish connections.
-Below are the key features and functionalities of this account generator:
+Below are the key features and functionalities of this account generator

+Why did I want to make that :

+I saw this repository from imvast and saw "Feds.lol is better" so I tried to bot this website and well, it is trash too, no protection at all

 Features: